 5. Ready at the starting line

 Finishing your high-level strategic plan early allows you and your team to iron out the tactics that needed to bring the strategy to life.
-It gives each individual time to align their individual plans to these tactics.
+It gives each person time to align their individual plans to these tactics.

 This will ensure you and your team’s results next year will be amazing!